 Facts About Mental Health and Latino Communities

-Common mental health conditions among Latinos are generalized anxiety disorder, major depression, post-traumatic stress disorder (PTSD) and excessive use of alcohol and drugs.
-Additionally, suicide is a concern for Latino youth.
+Common mental health conditions among Latinox are generalized anxiety disorder, major depression, post-traumatic stress disorder (PTSD) and excessive use of alcohol and drugs.
+Additionally, suicide is a concern for Latinx youth.

-An estimated 33% of Latino adults with mental illness receive treatment each year compared to the U.S. average of 43%.
+An estimated 33% of Latinx adults with mental illness receive treatment each year compared to the U.S. average of 43%.
 Without treatment, certain mental health conditions can worsen and become disabling.

 Barriers to Mental Health Care for Latino Communities

-- Inequity.
-While Latino communities show similar susceptibility to mental illness as the general population, unfortunately, we experience disparities in access to treatment and in the quality of treatment we receive.
+While Latinx communities show similar susceptibility to mental illness as the general population, unfortunately, we experience disparities in access to treatment and in the quality of treatment we receive.
 This inequality puts us at a higher risk for more severe and persistent forms of mental health conditions.
 Find out more about racial disparities in mental health and criminal justice.

-- Stigma.
-Overall, the Latino community does not talk about mental health issues.
+Overall, the Latinx community does not talk about mental health issues.
 There is little information about this topic.
 We cannot know what nobody has taught us.
-Many Latinos do not seek treatment because they don’t recognize the signs and symptoms of mental health conditions or know where to find help.
+Many Latinxs do not seek treatment because they don’t recognize the signs and symptoms of mental health conditions or know where to find help.
 Others do not seek treatment for fear of being labeled as “locos” (crazy) or as having a mental health condition because this may cause shame.

 Resources and Help for Latino Communities

-- Our recent NAMI CA State of the Community report on diverse communities.
+Our most recent NAMI CA State of the Community report on diverse communities.

 NAMI’s Compartiendo Esperanza Program.
 This 90-minute program aims to increase mental health awareness in Latino communities by sharing the presenters’ journeys to recovery and exploring signs and symptoms of mental health conditions.
 The program also highlights how and where to find help.